 12. Sugar and Tomato Facial Scrub

-The combination of sugar and tomato make this scrub very efficient in exfoliating the face.
+The combination of sugar and tomato makes this scrub very effective at exfoliating and moisturizing the face.
 The recommendation for combination skin types is to use this scrub twice a week to avoid irritation.

 13. Aloe Vera Sugar Scrub

 This facial scrub featured in Made Man is easy to make for everyday use.
-The scrub is perfect for combination skin types because it combines the moisturizing properties of aloe-vera and the exfoliating properties of sugar.
+The scrub is perfect for combination skin types because it combines the moisturizing properties of aloe vera with the exfoliating properties of scrubbing faces with sugar.

 14. Cornmeal Facial Scrub